mih/gumpdata/README.rst

   Scripts used to convert data from its raw into the released form ``scripts/figures/``
-  Scripts to produce figures in the data paper ``scripts/openfmri.org/``
+  Scripts to produce figures in the data paper ``scripts/openfmri/``
-  Configuration file for the openfmri package for producing the group template images
+  Configuration file for the openfmri_helpers package for producing the group template images
 ``scripts/similarity_analysis/``
   Scripts to perform the univariate and multivariate pattern similarity analysis in the data paper